Click here to listen to this article via the BreachRx Blogcast

 One of the biggest challenges faced by boards of directors is a lack of understanding in the overarching security program, such as the importance of incident response and how it should be integrated into their overall security and privacy strategies.
 To address this, board members should seek education and training on incident response best practices and the importance of a holistic approach.
 Boards can start with a primer from a former or current CISO on the board or in the business.

-Many organizations insufficiently plan for incident response, and lack comprehensive incident response plans that take into account all relevant legal, regulatory, compliance, and communications requirements.
+Many organizations insufficiently plan for incident response, and lack comprehensive incident response plans that take into account all relevant legal, regulatory, compliance, and communications requirements and deadlines.
 To address this, boards should work with their security, privacy, legal, and communication teams to develop a comprehensive incident response plan that covers all aspects of incident response.
 One common key failing in many businesses is a myopic focus on security alone, leaving businesses at serious risk of a chaotic response as other teams are brought in to a response for the very first time.

 Another challenge faced by many organizations is a lack of resources, including staff and budget, to effectively implement and maintain a robust incident response program.
 To address this and as noted above, boards should start with and prioritize incident response as a key component of their security and privacy strategies, working backwards from potential impacts to allocate the necessary resources to ensure the organization’s readiness and resiliency.